 - 12. Details of the movements of the financial profiling within the capital programme between October and December are as follows: - Additional Budget: £0.149m.
-Movement since Q2 report: £0.049m. - o Carbon Reduction: £0.049m.
+Movement since Q2 report: £0.049m. - Carbon Reduction: £0.049m.
 A project has been approved for a LED lighting upgrade project at Petworth Primary School.
 The school is contributing £0.030m towards the project, with the Salix Recycling Fund funding the remaining £0.019m.
 The project is expected to complete in 2021/22. - Underspending: -£0.249m.
 Movement since Q2 report: -£0.243m. - Fairbridge Waste Transfer Site Japanese Knotweed: -£0.241m.
 Works to clear the site were different to the originally envisaged scheme, which has led the budget being reduced.
 The funding has been returned to the Capital Improvements budget within the capital programme. - Bird Protection (YES): -£0.002m.
-This project has now completed with a small underspend that will be returned to the Your Energy Sussex budget within the capital programme to help fund future projects.
+This project has now completed with a small underspend that will be returned to the Your Energy Sussex budget within the capital programme to help fund future projects. - 13.
+The latest Capital Programme Budget Monitor is reported in Appendix 4.